sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 ![All done with both Authenticator app and security key](/img/mastodon-two-factor/10b-all-set-up.png)

-Now, when logging in to your Mastodon account, after entering your password as usual, you'll be able to use **either** use your phone' authenticator app OR your security key as your second factor.
+Now, when logging in to your Mastodon account, after entering your password as usual, you'll be able to use **either** use your phone's authenticator app OR your security key as your second factor.

+I recommend keeping the authenticator app method active, since that's the easiest way to log in on a mobile device that doesn't have a USB port.

 ## Questions?